 When you are looking to learn how to strum a guitar, you NEED to learn how to do the boom chicka pattern.

-Then, you continue the pattern and play a bass note on beat 3 while strumming the whole chord on beat 4 and the “and” of beat 4.
+- Continue the pattern and play a bass note on beat 3 while strumming the whole chord on beat 4 and the “and” of beat 4.

 This means that the bass note will have a downstroke.
 Following that, any time you play a numbered beat, you’ll use a downstroke.
 Any time you are playing on the “and” of a beat, use an upstroke with your pick.